learn-co-curriculum/dsc-linalg-regression-lab/README.md

 ## Introduction

-In this lab, we shall apply regression analysis using simple matrix manipulations to fit a model to given data, and then predict new values for previously unseen data.
-We shall follow the approach highlighted in previous lesson where we used numpy to build the appropriate matrices and vectors and solve for the $\beta$ (unknown variables) vector.
+In this lab, you'll apply regression analysis using simple matrix manipulations to fit a model to given data, and then predict new values for previously unseen data.
+You'll follow the approach highlighted in previous lesson where you used Numpy to build the appropriate matrices and vectors and solve for the $\beta$ (unknown variables) vector.
 The beta vector will be used with test data to make new predictions.
-We shall also evaluate how good our model fit was.
+You'll also evaluate the model fit.

-In order to make this experiment interesting.
-We shall use NumPy at every single stage of this experiment i.e. loading data, creating matrices, performing test train split, model fitting and evaluations.
+In order to make this experiment interesting, you'll use NumPy at every single stage of this experiment i.e. loading data, creating matrices, performing test train split, model fitting and evaluations.

 ## Objectives